balt-dev/libmadeline/README.md

 Also, climbhopping is unimplemented because it's janky and annoying and really hard to get right.

-You instead do a climb jump without spending stamina for it.
+You instead do a climb jump without spending stamina for it with some extra speed added towards the wall you hopped from.

 That being said, all movement tech that doesn't depend on these does work (to my knowledge)!
 You can go and do your chained ultras and reverse supers and all that jazz all you want.

+Note that I'm not perfect, and there are a few bugs that I either don't know about, or can't figure out how to fix.
+PRs are welcome!

 ## Usage